confluentinc/ksql/docs/developer-guide/ksqldb-reference/insert-values.md

 If a column is given a null value or is not set, it does not act as a tombstone.

 Tombstones are not supported with `INSERT INTO`.
-Pseudo columns, for example `ROWTIME`, may be provided.
+Pseudo columns are supported on a case by case basis. `ROWTIME`, may be provided.
+However, `ROWPARTITION` and `ROWOFFSET` are disallowed.

 If no columns are specified, a value for every column is expected in the same order as the schema, with key columns first.